VertebrateResequencing/wr/.docs/nextflow/gaps.md

 items are already the correct type (common in practice) the end result is the same, but string-to-number conversion will not happen.

+## Channel Operators — Missing Closure/Condition Variants

+Several channel operators accept closure or condition arguments in Nextflow that are not implemented.
+The basic (no-argument) form works correctly but the closure/condition variants silently fall back to default behaviour or error:

+- `filter(literal)` / `filter(regex)` / `filter(Type)` — only closure
+  predicates work; literal, regex, and type-qualifier filter criteria are not evaluated and items pass through unfiltered.
+- `first(condition)` — only `first()` with no arguments works; regex, type-qualifier, and predicate conditions are not supported.
+- `unique { closure }` — the closure to transform items before
+  uniqueness comparison is ignored; only raw value comparison is used.
+- `distinct { closure }` — the closure to transform items before
+  consecutive-duplicate comparison is ignored; only raw value comparison is used.
+- `sum { closure }` — the closure to transform items before summation
+  is not supported.
+Additionally, `sum()` only works on integer items — floating-point and other numeric types will error.
+- `count(literal)` / `count(regex)` / `count(Type)` — only closure
+  predicates and the no-argument form work; literal, regex, and type-qualifier criteria are not evaluated.

 ## Channel Operators — `collate` Variants

 The `collate(size)` operator is supported, but the two-argument